The System

 Wheels off

-Board OFF
+Board On

-Wheels on, board on
+Wheels on | board on

-The Flexion Curl
+Flexion Curl (Roll-outs)

 1. Activate the lats and obliques for core performance